Sequential Condition Evolved Interaction Knowledge Graph for Traditional Chinese Medicine Recommendation: Modeling Approach

 \textbf{Symptoms Representation.} In TCM recommendation, instead of modeling relationships between single users and single items, sets of symptoms and sets of herbs are considered.
-Given the multi-hot symptoms $sc^{(t)} \in {\{0,1\}}^{M}$ and the shared symptoms embedding table $E_s \in E: \mathbb{R}^{M \times D_{out}}$ that explicitly aggregating the multi-hop connectivity information to related symptoms, herbs and the similar entity representation in the knowledge graph.
-We introduce the corresponding symptoms into the embedding space by vector-matrix dot product, represented as $ h^{(t)}_{S} = \sum_{i:sc^{(t)}_{i}=1}^{M} sc_{i}^{(t)}E_{s,i}$, where $h^{(t)}_{S} \in \mathbb{R}^{D_{out}}$ stores the embedding vector for particular symptoms in the $t$-th visit symptoms.
+Encoding the symptoms set $\mathbb{S}^{(t)}$ to the multi-hot symptoms $sc^{(t)} \in {\{0,1\}}^{M}$ and the shared symptoms embedding table $E_s \in E: \mathbb{R}^{M \times D_{out}}$ that explicitly aggregating the multi-hop connectivity information to related symptoms, herbs and the similar entity representation in the knowledge graph.
+We introduce the corresponding symptoms into the embedding space by vector-matrix dot product, represented as $ h^{(t)}_{\mathbb{S}} = \sum_{i:sc^{(t)}_{i}=1}^{M} sc_{i}^{(t)}E_{s,i}$, where $h^{(t)}_{\mathbb{S}} \in \mathbb{R}^{D_{out}}$ stores the embedding vector for particular symptoms in the $t$-th diagnosis symptoms for one patient.

 \textbf{Horizontal Patient Representation.} It is possible that a health snapshot will not be sufficient to make treatment decisions.
-For example, at the previous ${(t-1)}$-th visit, the patient has insomnia symptom $s_i$, and the doctor prescribed herbs that provided some relief, which observe the patient in a new state $\Psi^{(t-1)}$.
-However, at the current $t$-th visit, the patient did not mention the insomnia-related symptoms, but only presented with headache symptom $s_j$.
-Here, we use an LSTM \cite{hochreiter1997long} model to dynamically model the patient's historical states $\Psi^{(t)} = [\Psi^{(t-1)}, \Psi^{(t-2)},...,h_C^{(0)}]$ and eventually obtain a comprehensive patients representation $\Phi_P^{(t)}$:
+For example, at the previous ${(t-1)}$-th diagnosis, the patient had insomnia, and the doctor prescribed herbs that provided some relief, which observed the patient in a new state $\Psi^{(t-1)}$.
+However, at the current $t$-th diagnosis, the patient did not mention the insomnia-related symptoms, but only presented with a headache.
+Encoding the herbs set $\mathbb{H}^{(t)}$ to the multi-hot herbs $hc^{(t)} \in {\{0,1\}}^{N}$.
+Here, we use an LSTM \citep{hochreiter1997long} model to dynamically model the patient's historical states $\Psi^{(t)} = [\Psi^{(t-1)}, \Psi^{(t-2)},...,h_C^{(0)}]$ and eventually obtain a comprehensive patients representation $\Phi_P^{(t)}$: